 If you are new to summer gardening tomatoes might be a great starter plant.
 Not only are tomatoes fairly low maintenance, but you tend to get a good return on investment with quick growing crop.

 The Begonia plant is quite versatile.
 It is available in a variety of colors and sizes and can be grown indoors, outdoors in window boxes, in garden beds, or in hanging baskets.
 Varieties grown outdoors can grow between six inches to three feet tall.

-If you are looking for a low-maintenance plant that can double as something useful in your home, the Aloe Vera plant may just be the plant for you.
+If you are looking for a low-maintenance plant that can double as something useful in your home, aloe vera may just be the plant for you.

 If you like bright pops of color in your yard or garden, consider planting the Gerbera daisy, a bloom famous for its distinctive circular shape and long stem.
 Learn how to plant, water, and winterize your Gerbera so it stays upright and colorful, with no drooping leaves.